 Pre-K/Kindergarten - 'DOWN ON THE FARM' [Spring]

 This program has been developed for kindergarten and Pre-K students.
-Located in the agriculture area of the fairgrounds, the program consists of hands on activities for children at interactive stations.
-Parent volunteers [maximum of 12] assemble at the fairgrounds 30 minutes before students’ arrival and are briefed by staff on the operation of pedal tractors, washboard laundry, and making scarecrows stations.
-The staff runs the ‘where do fruits and veggies grow’, dairy, planting veggies, gathering apples & eggs and horse stations with some parent assistants.
-Students will bring home a vegetable seed they planted.
-Arrangements can be made for seating for snack or lunch.
-This program runs about 2 hours.
-‘Down on the Farm’ operates in May & June.
-Admission is $4 per student, adults are free.
+Located in the agriculture area of the fairgrounds, the program consists of hands on activities for children at 8 interactive stations.
+Parent volunteers [maximum of 12] assemble at the fairgrounds 30 minutes before students' arrival and are briefed by staff on the operation of the stations to which they have been assigned.
+Stations reflect farm life in the past and present and have specific content.

 In School Programs

-This 60 minute presentation highlights The Three Sisters of Native American agriculture- corn, bean and pumpkin/squash.
+This 40-60 minute presentation highlights The Three Sisters of Native American agriculture- corn, bean and pumpkin/squash.
 Students learn about companion planting and what is the contribution of each of the companion plants.
+They will see the effect that climate has on planting in different parts of the country.
 Students may also make their own Three Sisters seed packet and recipe book.